nucypher/protocol/README.md

 ## Protocol: Open Research

-Following mainnet launch, the protocol governing the economics of the NuCypher network will continue to evolve and improve.
-Although certain initial parameters and design chocies are irreversible post-launch, there are a number of signficant mechanisms that can be upgraded or augmented in order to improve security, service quality and the general health of the network.
+Following mainnet launch, the protocol governing the economics of the NuCypher network will continue to evolve.
+Although certain initial parameters and design choices are irreversible post-launch, there are a number of signficant mechanisms that can be upgraded or augmented in order to improve security, service quality and the general health of the network.
 The following list introduces some open, protocol-related research topics:

 1) **Pricing structure, free market dynamics and commercial engagement**